tarombo/Tarombo-app/README.md

 ## Feedback
 For questions, bugs, suggestions you can:
 - [Open an issue](https://github.com/tarombo/FamilyGem/issues)
-- Start a conversation on the [Family Gem Google group](https://groups.google.com/g/tarombo-app) (Google account required)
+- Start a conversation on the [Tarombo Google group](https://groups.google.com/g/tarombo-app) (Google account required)
-- Directly email to the Family Gem Google group: tarombo-app@googlegroups.com (no account required)
+- Directly email to the Tarombo Google group: tarombo-app@googlegroups.com (no account required)

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.